AroraShreshth/wasender/README.md

 ### Webhooks

-The `wasender.handleWebhookEvent(requestAdapter)` method verifies the signature of incoming webhook requests (using the `webhookSecret` you provide at initialization) and parses the event payload into a typed `WasenderWebhookEvent` object.
+The `wasenderapi.handleWebhookEvent(requestAdapter)` method verifies the signature of incoming webhook requests (using the `webhookSecret` you provide at initialization) and parses the event payload into a typed `WasenderWebhookEvent` object.
 You'll need to implement a `WebhookRequestAdapter` based on your HTTP server framework.

 ## Usage Examples